Tahsino7x/Tahsino7x/README.md

 - 👋 Hi, I’m Tahsin!
 - 👀 I’m interested in technology, guitars, and food. :)
-- 🌱 I’m currently learning algorithms and javascript!
+- 🌱 I’m currently learning machine learning and artificial intelligence!
-- 💞️ I’m looking to collaborate on data
+- 💞️ I’m looking to collaborate on machine learning projects.
-- 📫 How to reach me at my email tahsinparvez19@gmail.com or phone number (347) 221-4457.
+- 📫 You can reach me at my email tahsinparvez19@gmail.com or phone number (347) 221-4457.

 <!---
 Tahsino7x/Tahsino7x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.